British official: South Sudan violence is tribal genocide

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+Villages are being burned down, women are being raped, and food is being used as a weapon of war, Patel told The Associated Press in neighboring Uganda, where she also visited some of the refugee settlements in which over 800,000 South Sudanese are sheltering.
+Thousands of refugees continue to flee across the border amid increasing reports of targeted ethnic killings perpetrated by mostly government forces.

+“It’s tribal, it’s absolutely tribal, so on that basis it’s genocide,” she said.
+“Other leaders in the region cannot sit on their hands here.
+They themselves have to call on President Kiir to do more.
+If there’s a national dialogue plan, regional leaders in my view should be taking the lead on that, in terms of how they influence President Kiir but also how they support the national dialogue as well to bring peace and reconciliation to that country.”

-A U.N. report released last month said South Sudan is experiencing ethnic cleansing by mostly government forces.
+A United Nations report released last month said South Sudan is experiencing ethnic cleansing by mostly government forces and their allies.
 That report described the country as teetering on the edge of genocide.

+South Sudan fell into civil war in December 2013, just two years after it won its independence from Sudan.
+When war broke out, Kiir, an ethnic Dinka, accused his political rival, former Vice President Riek Machar, an ethnic Nuer, of leading an attempted military coup in the capital Juba that later escalated into a full-blown rebellion.

+More than 1.5 million people have fled the East African nation, creating Africa’s largest migrant crisis.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to indicate that the number of South Sudanese refugees in Uganda exceeds 800,000.